 There’s a reason why these steps are only taken now.
 An interview may leave those responsible for the hiring decision with questions that only third-party follow-up can effectively answer.
 For example, if interviewers are concerned about how an applicant performs under certain circumstances, a former employer may have the answers they need.

-Armed with these final pieces of information, the hiring manager is ready to confirm a decision on who to choose for the role – but the full cycle recruiter’s job isn’t complete yet.
+Armed with these final pieces of information, the hiring manager is ready to confirm a decision on who to choose for the role, but the full-cycle recruiter’s job isn’t complete yet.

 6. Onboarding

-Onboarding consists of two phases: pre-boarding and employee onboarding.
-Pre-boarding occurs after the contract has been signed and before the new employee’s first day at work.
 The recruiter’s task is to keep them informed and provide materials that will prepare them to commence work.
 This might mean providing an employee handbook, inviting them to join certain activities, and answering any questions they may have.

 The final stage of employee onboarding consists of a specific program in which new employees are “shown the ropes” when they begin work.
 The responsibility for different parts of this program may be allocated to different people, but the recruiter still checks in, ensuring that the new hire is finding the onboarding process both informative and energizing.

-It’s generally agreed that the top benefit of full cycle recruiting is accountability.
+It’s generally agreed that the top benefit of full life cycle recruiting is accountability.
 The recruiter is responsible for each phase of the recruitment process from its initiation through to onboarding the new hire.
 And, although the process may seem lengthy, it reduces time to hire, and results in a better candidate experience throughout.

-What are some of the challenges associated with full cycle recruitment?
+What are some of the challenges associated with full-cycle recruitment?

 Finally, the recruiter must be able to handle the workload.
-If an organization is recruiting large volumes of staff at once, it may be difficult to keep up with the demands of full cycle recruitment.
+If an organization is recruiting large volumes of staff at once, it may be difficult to keep up with the demands of full-cycle recruitment.

 According to Business Insider, the average time to hire rate rose in 2023.
 On average, it took 44 days to find and hire candidates.
 For less-skilled positions, the average time needed for recruitment was 14 days, while finding and hiring people with rare skills averaged anything from two to three months.